fabiosangregorio/telereddit/README.md

 Get it on [telegram.me](https://telegram.me/tele_reddit_bot)!

+## Installation
+TODO
+transfer commit hooks from .githooks to .git/hooks

 ## Bugs and feature requests
 If you want to report a bug or would like a feature to be added, feel free to open an issue.